 In the SILC user database, the income reference period is a 12-month period.
-Information on all income sources refers to the last income year (1 January 2015 - 31 December 2015).
-The variables are recorded at the time the person receives it, i.e. when the payment is done.
-This means that the income of a person for example unemployed during the last part of December 2014 but receiving the payment in January 2015, will then be part of the income for 2015.
+Information on all income sources refers to the last income year (1 January 2014 - 31 December 2014).
+The variables are recorded at the time the person receives it, i.e. when the payment is done this means that a person could for example have been unemployed during the last part of December 2013 but receiving the payment in January 2014, this will then be part of the income for 2014.
 The other variables refer to the time of the interview or a 12 months period prior to the interview.

-Children born after the end of the income reference period (i.e. 31 December 2015) have been dropped from the dataset.
+Children born after the end of the income reference period (i.e. 31 December 2014) have been dropped from the dataset.